torpkev/domain_docs/flags.md

 And the child field had:

     FLAGNAME_1: false
+    FLAGNAME_3: true

-FLAGNAME_1 would be active in the parent field, but not the child, but FLAGNAME_2 would be active in both parent and child.
+FLAGNAME_1 would be active in the parent field, but not the child, but FLAGNAME_2 would be active in both parent and child, and FLAGNAME_3 would be active only in the child.

 A full breakdown of each flag is listed below: